-Touted as “The All-American brand,” Coach originated in NYC, but hasn’t produced a bag made in America in over twenty years.
-I shy away from designers like Coach not only because of price ($700 python-embossed leather tote, anyone?), but also because I try to avoid products made with animal products like leather, fur, or animal skins.
-I was particularly concerned about Coach’s merchandise after discovering that every bag I checked was made in China, a place notorious for the most agracious of animal abuses.
-My familiarity with the bags stemmed more from knock off coach bags found on every street corner in D.C., selling cheap counterfeit versions.
+Do Coach bags strike you as “All American”?
+Coach originated in NYC, but hasn’t produced a bag made in America in over twenty years.
+I shy away from designer bags like Coach not only because of price ($700 python-embossed leather tote, anyone?), but also because I try to avoid products made with animal products like leather, fur, or animal skins.
+I was particularly concerned discovering that every one of the coach bags I checked were made in China, a place notorious for the most agracious of animal abuses.
+My familiarity with designer bags stemmed more from knock off coach bags found on every street corner in D.C., selling cheap counterfeit versions.

 Made in USA Item found: None